mulesoft-labs/data-weave-language-server/README.md

 # DataWeave LSP

-This repository is open to the community to help us improve it and report issues.
+This repository is open to the community to help us improve our Visual Studio Code support and report issues.

 ## Documentation